-The shuttle has been discontinued due to COVID-19 restrictions.
-It is unknown at this time when the shuttle service will resume.
+The shuttle was discontinued due to COVID-19 restrictions.
+It is unknown at this time if the shuttle service will resume.

 Cost & Funding

-The Transportation Authority and Bay Area Toll Authority each contributed $1 million to design, build, and maintain the Vista Point facility.
+The Transportation Authority and Bay Area Toll Authority each contributed $1 million to design, build, and maintain Vista Point on Yerba Buena Island.

-The Transportation Authority led the Vista Point project in cooperation with the Metropolitan Transportation Commission’s Bay Area Toll Authority, Caltrans, and the Treasure Island Development Authority.
+The Transportation Authority led the Yerba Buena Island Vista Point project in cooperation with the Metropolitan Transportation Commission’s Bay Area Toll Authority, Caltrans, and the Treasure Island Development Authority.
 Construction was carried out under a license agreement with the U.S. Coast Guard, which owns the site.